antoniorodr/Git-snippets-for-Alfred/README.md

 ## :memo: License

-This project is under license from MIT.
+This project is under GPL license.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/antoniorodr" target="_blank">Antonio Rodriguez</a>